 Map of Ward Charcoal Ovens SHP

 The state park is reached by two good quality gravel roads forking off US 6/93, south of Ely - the 11 mile Cave Valley Road or the 7 mile CR 16 - both traverse flat, treeless terrain, beside or across Steptoe Valley.
 One short side track leads to the camp and ranger station, while another reaches the ovens.
 The elevation is just a little higher than the valley floor, enough for sagebrush and pinyon/juniper pines to grow.
 The ovens are right beside the access road, and are viewable from above via the 0.9 mile (loop) Overlook Trail that climbs around a cliff-lined hill (Rocky Point Spur) to the south.
 The path also passes two small, ruined lime kilns, used to produce mortar for construction of the ovens.
 Other trails include the 2 mile Riparian Loop along the two branches of the stream, the 1.6 mile Ridgeline Loop that crosses a small ridge between the two forks, and the 2.2 mile Ward Legacy Trail that follows the western and northern perimeter of the park.
 The campground accommodates tents and RVs (no hookups).
 Other activities are fishing (for trout) along Willow Creek, cycling on the trails, ATV use - on the Ward Legacy Trail only, and skiing and snowshoeing in winter.
 Peak visitation is from May to August.
-Entry fees (2020) are $7 per vehicle.
+Entry fees (2023) are $10 per vehicle (non-Nevada), otherwise $5.

 Charcoal was produced in many locations across the West in the nineteenth century, used by smelters and blacksmiths, and it was usually made by slow burning of wood in beehive-shaped ovens.
 Only a few such structures remain today; other preserved examples include Piedmont Charcoal Kilns in Wyoming, Basalt Historic Charcoal Kilns in Aspen, Colorado and the Wildrose Charcoal Kilns